May Blood, Baroness Blood

-May Blood, Baroness Blood, MBE (26 May 1938 – 21 October 2022) was a British politician who was a member of the House of Lords, where she was a Labour peer, and the first peeress from Northern Ireland, from 31 July 1999 to 4 September 2018.
+May Blood, Baroness Blood, MBE (26 May 1938 – 21 October 2022) was a British politician who was a member of the House of Lords, where she was a Labour peer and the first peeress from Northern Ireland from 31 July 1999 to 4 September 2018.

 Blood was a founding member of the Northern Ireland Women's Coalition (NIWC).
 She was appointed a Member of the Order of the British Empire (MBE) in the 1995 Birthday Honours "for services to Equal Opportunities and to Industrial Relations".
-Blood received an honorary D.Univ. from Ulster University in 1998, Queen's University of Belfast in 2000 and Open University in 2001.
-In 2007 her autobiography, Watch my Lips, I'm Speaking, was published by Gill Books.
+Blood received an honorary D.Univ. from Ulster University in 1998, Queen's University of Belfast in 2000, and Open University in 2001.
+In her 2007 autobiography Watch my Lips, I'm Speaking was published by Gill Books.

 Early life and career

-Blood was born in the Shankill district of Belfast on 26 May 1938 and lived on Magnetic Street, a cross-community area of Belfast, with her mother and sister.
+Blood was born off Roden Street, Donegall Road district of Belfast on 26 May 1938 and lived on Magnetic Street, a cross-community area of Belfast, with her mother and sister.
 Her father worked in the shipyard, but for the first six years of Blood's life he was away in the army.
 Her mother worked as a cook at Mackies foundry.
 Blood attended Donegall Road Methodist Church Primary School and went on to Linfield Secondary School on Sandy Row.

 After leaving school at age fourteen, she began working at a local linen mill.
 Blood joined the Transport and General Workers' Union very soon after starting at the mill and would go on to deal with health and safety issues, such as long working hours, as well as wages.
 She remained at the mill until it closed in 1989 and during this time Blood became the shop steward and was elected to the regional committee of the Transport and General Workers' Union.